MicrosoftDocs/VBA-Docs/Language/Concepts/Forms/delete-a-toolbox-page.md

 # Delete a Toolbox page

-1. Right-click the tab of the Toolbox page you want to delete.
+1. Right-click the tab of the **[Toolbox](../../reference/user-interface-help/toolbox.md)** page that you want to delete.

 2. Choose **Delete Page**.
 All controls on the page are deleted at the same time.

 ## See also

 - [Microsoft Forms reference](../../reference/user-interface-help/reference-microsoft-forms.md)